JohannesNakayama/ProcessMining.jl/contributor_resources/MILESTONES.md

 *Target Date*: to be determined

 As a proof of concept, for milestone 1, ProcessMining.jl should be able to provide a very basic "naive" workflow that enables mining and pruning directly-follows graphs from event logs.
-For that, the types and structs for the algorithm inputs and outputs should be relatively solid already.
-I/O operations take specific precedence in this phase: This should work reliably.
-In the best case, this is already good enough so that it doesn't change too much in the future.
+The types and structs for the inputs and outputs of the algorithm should be relatively solid already.
+I/O operations take precedence in this phase: They should work reliably and best case scenario, they are already good enough so that they don't change too much in the future.

 **Requirements**: